-Maryland Court of Special Appeals Overturns Lower Court, Finding Pesticide Ordinance Is Not Preempte
+Maryland Court of Special Appeals Finds Pesticide Ordinance Is Not Preempted

 This is not a substitute for legal advice.
 See here for the site’s reposting policy.